The Mining Law Review: Brazil

 The tax on financial transactions (IOF) is a tax on foreign exchange, securities, credit, gold and insurance transactions.
 The Minister of Finance sets the rates of the IOF tax, subject to limits set out by law.
 The IOF/Exchange is currently imposed on a variety of foreign-exchange transactions.
 Currently, for most exchange transactions, the rate of IOF/Exchange is 0.38 per cent.

-The tax on distribution of goods and services (ICMS) is a valued added tax levied by the state on the circulation of goods (thus covering the entire chain of trades from the manufacturer to the end consumer) and on the provision of intrastate and interstate transportation and communications services.
+The tax on distribution of goods and services (ICMS) is a value added tax levied by the state on the circulation of goods (thus covering the entire chain of trades from the manufacturer to the end consumer) and on the provision of intrastate and interstate transportation and communications services.
 Normally, the transaction value serves as the ICMS tax base.
 The ICMS is paid by the trader or provider of carrier or communications services.

 The ICMS is a non-cumulative tax and, as such, generates a tax credit to be offset by the product or service recipient against the tax payable on future transactions.
 Each Brazilian state is free to establish its own ICMS rates (generally between 17 and 18 per cent).
 ICMS tax exemptions, breaks and incentives are granted or cancelled via agreements entered into between Brazilian states; however, states often grant ICMS tax breaks and incentives to attract investment without the approval of other states, generating a 'tax war'.